-The detail with the potential sum of gross wages below $\in$ 1,460 is not taken into account in the model, because we don't know the sum of all wages.
+The detail with the potential sum of gross wages below €1,460 is not taken into account in the model, because we don't know the sum of all wages.

-Employers' Contribution to Insolvency Fund ("Zuschlag Insolvenzentgeltsicherungsgesetz (IESG)", [tscer\s])
+Employers' Contribution to Insolvency Fund ("Zuschlag Insolvenzentgeltsicherungsgesetz (IESG)", [tscer s])

 Contributions to the fund are made by the employers, who pay 0.7% of the total gross payroll with regard to the contribution base (for all those employees for whom they are liable to pay unemployment insurance contributions disregarding the age limit for unemployment contributions).
 The contribution base limits are the same, as in the case of other contributions.
-The contribution is payable on gross wages between $\notin$ 341.16 and the ceiling of $\notin$ 3,840 monthly.
-Employers also have to contribute on special payments below $\notin$ 7,680 annually.
-No contributions have to be paid for employees aged 60+, civil servants and free lancers.
+The contribution is payable on gross wages between ≤ 341.16 and the ceiling of $\le 3,840$ monthly (for yearly updates see table "Employer social contribution rates 2007-2010" and "2011-2012" above).
+Employers also have to contribute on special payments below $\le 7,680$ annually.
+No contributions have to be paid for employees aged 60+, civil servants and free lancers as well as from 2011 on for women who reach an age between 58 years and 4 months and 58 years and 6 months (2012: between 58 years 6 months and 9 months).